geanu02/shopping-page/readme.md

 - Modify the Shop Class
     - showItems() - This method will loop over all teh shop items and add each items itemElement to the shop div ofthe HTML

-    - updateCart() - This method will create the cart contents and siplay them to the cart div in the HTML.
+    - updateCart() - This method will create the cart contents and diplay them to the cart div in the HTML.
 If the Cart is empty it should say the cart is empty, if the cart contains Items it will list all the cart items using the cartHTMLElement method and the addRemoveEventListeners function

     - static myUser property.
-This property will be wither undefined (before the user "logins" or an actual User Object) This will represent the person shoping at our store
+This property will be either undefined (before the user "logins" or an actual User Object) This will represent the person shoping at our store

     - static loginUser(event) - This will be a static function.
 This will be attached to our "login/create user" button to be ran when the user logs in.
 This method should create a user and save it to the myUser static property.
 If that user was created succesfully it should then create the shop and cart elements on the page.